Algebraic structures on cohomology of configuration spaces of manifolds with flows: Acknowledgments

 \section{Acknowledgments}

 The first author is supported by NSF Grant DMS-1402620 and a Guggenheim Fellowship.
-The second author is supported by NSF Graduate Research Fellowship ID 2011127608.
+The second author is supported by NSF Graduate Research Fellowship ID 2011127608 and the Algebra RTG at the University of Wisconsin, DMS-1502553.
 The second author wishes to thank Aaron Mazel-Gee, Julian Rosen, and David Speyer for helpful conversations.
 Both authors thank the hospitality of the Arizona Winter School, where this paper was initiated.